 - Enter the new name for the environment and click Save Environment.

-You can archive environments if they aren’t being used anymore (except the primary environment, which can't be archived).
+You can archive environments if they are not being used anymore (except the primary environment, which cannot be archived).
 Archiving deactivates all the datafiles in an environment, replacing them with an empty file, and removes the environment as an option for experiments.

 If experiments are running in the environment when you archive it, they will stop because archiving empties the datafile.